tksuoran/erhe/Readme.md

 ## erhe::components namespace

 `erhe::component`s namespace provides classes to manage components.
-Components can depends on each other.
+Components can depend on each other.
 Components declare what other components they need for their initialization.
 With this information, components are automatically initialized in correct order, also in parallel if so configured.